juju/docs/src/en/reference-bundle.md

 # States the relations to add between applications.
 Each relation consists of
 # two adjacent lines, where double and single dashes are used to distinguish
 # between neighbouring relations.
 Eache side of a relation (each line) has the
-# format '<application>:<endpoint>', where 'application' must be found under
+# format '<application>:<endpoint>', where 'application' must also be
-# the 'applications' element in this bundle file.
+# represented under the 'applications' element.
 Including 'endpoint' is not
 # stricly necessary as it might be determined automatically.
 However, it is
 # best practice to do so.
 #